kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/eleventy@io0RHJWIcVxDhcYkV9d38.md

 # Eleventy

-Eleventy (or 11ty) is a tool for building fast websites that don't change often (static sites).
-It's easy to use and change to fit your needs.
-You can write pages using many different template languages like HTML, Markdown, or JavaScript.
-Eleventy can also create pages from data you have or from other websites when you build your site.
-A big plus is that it doesn't add any extra JavaScript to the user's browser, making sites load quickly.
-It also has helpful plugins for things like navigation or changing images.
+Eleventy (11ty) is a flexible static site generator supporting multiple template languages (HTML, Markdown, JavaScript).
+Creates pages from data sources, adds no client-side JavaScript for fast loading.
+Highly customizable with useful plugins for navigation and image processing.

 Visit the following resources to learn more: